Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Introduction

-In \cite{Kup2} G. Kuperberg generalized the invariant $Z_H^{Kup}(Y)$ of \cite{Kup1} to non-involutive Hopf algebras, but this needs the 3-manifold $Y$ to be {\em framed}, that is, to be endowed with a trivialization of its tangent bundle.
-This extension is desirable since the involutivity condition is quite retrictive, for example, it is equivalent to semisimplicity for ungraded Hopf algebras over a characteristic zero field \cite{LR:cosemisimplechar0, LR:semisimple}.
-The situation for Hopf superalgebras is slightly better, since there are involutive non-semisimple examples, such as exterior algebras.
-We hope the results of the present paper can be extended to the non-involutive and non-unimodular situations.
+As mentioned above, Kuperberg invariants of closed 3-manifolds can be defined out of an arbitrary finite dimensional Hopf algebra, but without the involutory condition, the 3-manifolds need to be framed.
+Finding an involutory Hopf algebra for which our extension of Kuperberg invariants gives something different than Reidemeister torsion seems unlikely (see Subsection \ref{sect: going beyond R torsion} for concrete reasons).
+Thus, our results should be generalized to non-involutory Hopf algebras.

-On the other hand, one knows from the works of Kirk-Livingston \cite{KL:mutation} and Friedl-Vidussi \cite{FV:Thurston, FV:fibered} that twisted Reidemeister torsion is an extremely powerful invariant.
-It would be interesting to see whether some of these results extend to twisted Kuperberg invariants for other ($\Z$-graded) Hopf algebras.
+On the other hand, one knows from the works of Kirk-Livingston \cite{KL:mutation} and Friedl-Vidussi \cite{FV:Thurston, FV:fibered} that twisted Alexander polynomials are an extremely powerful invariant and contain deep topological information.
+It would be interesting to see whether some of these results extend to our twisted Kuperberg polynomials for other ($\N$-graded) Hopf algebras.
+Of course, for this to capture topological information beyond torsion one should use non-involutory Hopf algebras.
+More generally, it would be interesting to study possible topological applications of quantum invariants obtained through group-graded objects (Hopf group-coalgebras, modular $G$-categories, etc), and ultimately, of Turaev's homotopy quantum field theories.

-Finally, note that if $(M,\c)$ is a balanced sutured 3-manifold then the abelian Reidemeister torsion $\tau^h(M,R_-(\c))\in\Z[H_1(M)]$ is the Euler characteristic of an homological invariant, the so called {\em sutured Floer homology} $SFH(M,\c)$ defined by Juh\'asz in \cite{Juhasz:holomorphic}.
-The proof that $\chi(SFH(M,\c))=\tau^h(M,R_-)$ of \cite{FJR11} uses the Fox calculus expression of the torsion.
-Since our construction recovers this Fox calculus computation at a specific Hopf algebra, it may be possible that Kuperberg invariants for other Hopf algebras could be categorified via Lagrangian Floer homology.